Robert L. Dale

-Robert Dale (October 14, 1924 - June 22, 2020), known as Bob Dale, was an American aircraft pilot for the United States Navy from 1942 to 1966; and a pilot for the National Science Foundation from 1967 to 1975.
-For his efforts as a pilot in Antarctica, the Dale Glacier was named after him.
+Robert Dale (14 October 1924 – 22 June 2020), known as Bob Dale, was an American aircraft pilot for the United States Navy from 1942 to 1966; and a pilot for the National Science Foundation from 1967 to 1975.
+For his efforts as a pilot in Antarctica as Lieutenant Commander, USN, and part of the Antarctic Operation Deep Freeze (1959–1960), Dale Glacier was named after him by the Advisory Committee on Antarctic Names (US-ACAN) in 1963.

 Early life

-Dale was born October 14, 1924, in Colton, California to Lula Irena Walters and Charles Dale.
+Dale was born 14 October 1924, in Colton, California to Lula Irena Walters and Charles Dale.
 He is the oldest of four children.

 U.S. Navy career

 WWII

-June 1942, just before the end of WWII, Dale at 18, enlisted in Flight Preparatory School, at the University of Texas at Austin.
+At the age of 18 in 1942 Dale entered Flight Preparatory School, at the University of Texas at Austin.
 From there entering Primary Flight Training at Naval Air Station Bunker Hill, Indiana.
-He earned his gold wings as a United States Naval Aviator and was stationed at Naval Air Station Pensacola, flying the Chance-Vought F4U Corsair.
+He earned his gold wings as a United States Naval Aviator in 1945 and was stationed at Naval Air Station Pensacola, flying the Chance-Vought F4U Corsair.

 Post WWII

 As Lieutenant (j.g.)
 USNR, from 1946 to 1949 Dale was assigned as a flight Instructor to Cory Field in Pensacola, Florida where he trained pilots formation flying and aerobatics such as loops, rolls, spins, precision maneuvers, takeoffs, landings, and instrument control reading.